Mernet Larsen: Later work and reception

 Her 2021 show at James Cohan consisted of paintings whose compositions directly referenced constructivist artist El Lissitzky.
-New York Times critic Jillian Steinhauer described the show as one in which "the mundane moment becomes unfamiliar and metaphysical, like a view of reality exploded from within," with angular abstract forms and bisecting planes yielding narrative scenes that were funny (a rooster being handed off to a monk), ominous (a man on a beach with a gun), or cosmic (an astronaut floating in front of a planet).Artnet.
-"Painter Mernet Larsen Turns Space and Reality on Their Heads," News, January 18, 2021.
-Retrieved September 12, 2022.
+New York Times critic Jillian Steinhauer described the show as one in which "the mundane moment becomes unfamiliar and metaphysical, like a view of reality exploded from within," with angular abstract forms and bisecting planes yielding narrative scenes that were funny (a rooster being handed off to a monk), ominous (a man on a beach with a gun), or cosmic (an astronaut floating in front of a planet).
 It included works such Solar System, Explained (after El Lissitzky)—a radiating array of shapes offering a bird's-eye view of figures lounging in a circular banquette decorated with a Sputnik-era astronomical model—and Intersection (after El Lissitzky) (both 2020), which depicted a man in a wheelchair walking a dog while overlooking a vortex-like, textured, aerial view of a truck and verdant farmland.
 Mario Naves characterized Larsen's reworking of space as "linear perspective … thrown under the bus and then reconfigured as origami" that "divests El Lissitzky’s art of philosophical heavy-breathing and uses it as an imprimatur for wit, wonder, and representation."